Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/definitions.md

-First and foremost, Convex can be understood as a decentralized database capable of storing [all data types described previously](/cvm/data-types/overview) as well as [functions](/cvm/functions).
-This section reviews how arbitrary values can be stored across transactions, as long as required.
+First and foremost, Convex can be understood as a decentralized database capable of storing **cells**.
+A cell can be any type of values encountered in these guides, from [data types](/cvm/data-types) to [functions](/cvm/function).
+This section reviews how arbitrary cells can be stored across transactions, as long as required.

 Each account has an **environment**.
-Conceptually, an environment can be understood as a [map](/cvm/data-types/map) where keys are symbols and values can be anything.
+Conceptually, an environment can be understood as a [map](/cvm/data-types/map) where keys are [symbols](/cvm/data-types/symbol) and values can be anything.
 A symbol pointing to an arbitrary value is called a **definition**.

 ## Define a symbol